bjansen/swagger-schema-validator/README.md

 ## Additional schema validations

-In addition to the subset of JSON-Schema Draft 4 already supported by Swagger 2 specification, this library adds support for the following JSON-Schema validation keywords:
+In addition to the subset of [JSON-Schema Draft 4](https://tools.ietf.org/html/draft-zyp-json-schema-04) already supported by Swagger 2 specifications, this library adds support for the following JSON-Schema validation keywords:

 | Keyword             | Description                                                                                           |
 |---------------------|-------------------------------------------------------------------------------------------------------|